Ashitha97/Python-Basic-Programmes/README.md

 This repositary contains python basic programmes

-1 First Python  programme is printing simple hello world
+1 First Python  programme is printing simple hello world.

-2 second programme is Simple Pattern Printing
+2 Second programme is Simple Pattern Printing.

-3 Fibinocci series
+3 Fibinocci series.

-4 Palindrome of a given string or integer
+4 Palindrome of a given string or integer.